HOME

 In a masterless RPG like UNGOVERNABLE, players are likely to play multiple characters.

-When a character is interacting with another character that is not a main character in the current session, the player that owns that character will play that character as a cameo in the main characters turn narration.
+When a character is interacting with another character that is not a main character in the current session, the player that owns the guest character will play that character as a cameo in the main character's turn narration.

-If the character is new, the player may create the cameo character themselves, or describe the kind of cameo character they need and ask for a volenteer to create, own, and play them.
+If the guest character is new, the player may create the new character themselves, or describe the kind of character they need and ask for a volenteer to create, own, and play them.

-The owner of the cameo character decides if the character is available, and has full control of the character going foreward.
+The owner of the guest character decides if the character is available, and has full control of the character going foreward.

 I'm sorry if your favorite shopkeeper becomes an adventuring witch and leaves town but also I'm not.